 Communists are not pacifists.
 Everywhere we support just wars, above all revolutionary civil wars for socialism.
 Communists will therefore strive to expose the war preparations of the bourgeoisie, the lies of social imperialists and illusions fostered by social pacifism.

-- Inshore seas must include wide non-fishing areas.
+- Destructive fishing practices such as bottom trawling should be banned.
+Inshore seas must include wide no-catch areas.
 The aim should be to fully restore marine life and thus create a sustainable fishing industry.

 3.4.
 Working conditions and wage workers